bluekvirus/Stage.js/implementation/HOWTO.md

     template: '#id' or ['<div>...</div>', '<div>...</div>'] or '<div>...</div>'
     contextRegion: 'your context region marked in template',
     defaultContext: 'your default context shown upon dom-ready',
-    baseAjaxURI: 'your base url for using app.remote()' }).run();
+    baseAjaxURI: 'your base url for using Application.remote()' }).run();
 ```
 Each setup configure variable has its own default value, you can safely skip configuring them here, however, there is one you might want to change now -- `template`.